-Jane explores historical and contemporary scientific concepts focusing on neuroscience and astrophysics.
+Jane is an academic at the University of Plymouth and explores historical and contemporary scientific concepts focusing on neuroscience and astrophysics.
 She creates artworks and writing that engages the phenomenological aspects of these ideas in order to create ‘other worlds’.
 She is currently developing a series of site-based artworks looking at desire as agency through the concept of the multiverse and solar physics.
 Her research interests focus on the interdisciplinary with special interest inhabitation, immersion and the other than human.

 What I’m working on:

 What are the environmental cues necessary to create ‘atmospheres’ that enhance immersion and heighten a sense of inhabitation?

 How can sensing be enhanced in sonic and situated immersive environments?

 What are the properties of sound and site that create deep participatory immersive experiences?